 The Beehive star cluster was known as a manger in Greek and Roman mythology.
-You might notice two bright stars on either side of the cluster with your binoculars, or you might see them unaided eye in dark skies.
-These two stars, Asellus Borealis and Asellus Australis.
-In skylore, these two stars represent the donkeys that Dionysos and Silenus rode into battle against the Titans.
+You might notice two bright stars on either side of the cluster with your binoculars, or you might see them with the unaided eye in dark skies.
+These two stars are Asellus Borealis and Asellus Australis.
+In skylore, they represent the donkeys that Dionysos and Silenus rode into battle against the Titans.

 The Beehive’s 1,000 stars.
 There are approximately 1,000 stars in the beautiful Beehive cluster, which is an open cluster of stars in our galaxy.
 Open clusters are stars that are gravitationally bound and are created out of the same star-forming nebulae, such as the stars in the Orion Nebula.
 The Beehive is one of the nearest open clusters to our sun and Earth.
 It has a larger population of stars than most other nearby clusters.